Jonty Bush: Early life

 Bush was born in Austins Ferry, Tasmania in 1979, and relocated with her family to the Southern Burnett town of Kilkivan when she was 14 and completed high school between Kilkivan and Gympie.
 Bush, her father and brother relocated to the Sunshine Coast where Bush attended Sunshine Coast University to earn a bachelor's degree in business.
-Bush later graduated from Griffith University with a Masters in Criminology and Criminal Justice.
+Bush later graduated from Griffith University with a master's in criminology and criminal justice.

 Bush joined the Queensland Homicide Victims Support Group in 2000 as a volunteer after the homicides of her sister (to domestic violence) and her father (a coward punch assault).
 During her time with the company, Bush was promoted to Family Support Officer, Volunteer Coordinator and eventually to chief executive officer in 2007, making her the first CEO with lived experience in the organisation.

 Bush led a number of policy and legislative reforms to strengthen the rights of victims of crime in Queensland.
 Additionally, Bush initiated an anti-violence campaign called One Punch Can Kill, educating people about the impacts of even one punch.
 In 2012, Bush started Project 24, which focuses on fundraising for agencies that specialise in gender-based violence prevention.

 From 2010 to 2020 Bush worked in the Queensland Public Service, including at Victim Assist Queensland, the Office of the Public Guardian, and the Department of Premier and Cabinet.
 She was also a member of the Queensland Sentencing Advisory Council from 2010 to 2012.